October 17, 2023

 This allows you to mark important emails from specific senders that need your attention, and keep them separate from the rest of your messages.
 This way, you can see which messages need your immediate attention, and which ones can wait.

 Filters can help you categorize and sort your emails.
-For example, you can set up filters to automatically move emails from a specific sender or with a certain subject line into a specific folder.
+For example, you can set up filters to automatically move emails from a specific sender or with a certain subject line into a designated folder, or use tools like Clean Email to make the categorization process easier.
 This can help you keep your inbox organized and free from clutter.

 Archiving old emails can help you free up space in your inbox and keep it organized, without deleting them entirely.
 Archived emails are still accessible if you need to refer to them later, but they are no longer cluttering your inbox.